thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 whether the poll is legitimate or not

-We now have a new phenomenon where a pollster that neither publishes their methodology, nor demographics, but publishes just the summary/memo of which candidate gets what percentage of votes which media picks-up to run non-stop propaganda with no questions about the credibility of the poll
+We now have a new phenomenon where a pollster that neither publishes their methodology, nor demographics, but publishes just the summary/memo of — which candidate gets what percentage of votes — which is then picked-up by mainstream media to run non-stop propaganda with no questions about the credibility of the poll

 This is the story of one such establishment pollster who publishes polls that are highly questionable at best, outright corrupt at worst